CAST Highlight SAML/SSO Integration with Identity Providers (IdP)

 SAML Glossary

-• Identity provider (IdP) = The service at client-side that manage SAML
+• Identity provider (IdP) = The service at client-side that manages SAML

-• Service provider (SP) = The Highlight application
+• Service provider (SP) = The CAST Highlight application

 SAML attributes